How to see planet Mars through a telescope in 2019

 Pro-tip: It’s good to set up your telescope on a tripod and leave it out for 10-15 mins so the different parts and optics (primary mirror) inside your instrument adjust to the outside temperature.

-Mars comes around every two years and two months but only every 15-17 years will it be at its most favourable position, and even then it will usually be about half the size of Jupiter.
+Mars comes around every two years and two months but only every 15-17 years will it be at its most favourable position, and even then it will usually look about half the size of Jupiter through a telescope.
 To increase the chance of a good observing session, I usually plan my planetary stargazing sessions in the evening twilight or morning twilight provided any are up.

 Purely from an image scale factor, a greater magnification is always desired for Mars to show things just that little bit bigger for those who have a less experimented set of eyes.